The Taking of Mt. William: The 7th Gurkha Regiment Celebrates Its Proud History With a Painting by Michael Alford

 June 4, 2022

-were The 40th anniversary of the Falklands War was a milestone for the military personnel who served in that conflict.
+The 40th anniversary of the Falklands War was a milestone for the military personnel who served in that conflict.
 The Brigade of Gurkhas chose to commemorate its participation by commissioning a painting from artist Michael Alford.
 The subject was the 7th Gurkha Rifles taking of Mt.
 William on June 13-14th, 1982.

 Colonel Mike Kefford OBE, chairman of the 7th Duke of Edinburgh’s Own Gurkha Rifles Regimental Association, liaised with Alford on behalf of the painting committee.
 Their initial conversation involved sketching pictures on napkins over tea while Kefford, who was company commander on the day of the action, described battle positions and provided topographical details about Mt.
 William and its near neighbour, the notorious Mt.
 Tumbledown.